M4: Multi-generator, Multi-domain, and Multi-lingual Black-Box Machine-Generated Text Detection: Experiments and Results

-In this section, we conduct experiments in three settings: (1) same machine-text generator, cross-domain evaluation; (2) same domain, cross-generator evaluation; and (3) cross-lingual, cross-generator evaluation in \secref{sec:crosslingual}.
-We additionally use the popular off-the-shelf detector API: GPTZero and simply refer to it as a zero-shot setting relative to our unreleased benchmark.
+In this section, we first describe our experiments, which come in three settings: (\emph{i})~same generator, cross-domain evaluation, (\emph{ii})~same domain, cross-generator evaluation, and (\emph{iii})~cross-lingual, cross-generator evaluation.
+As mentioned in the previous section, we also experiment with GPTZero in a zero-shot setting, as it has not seen our data (even though it might have been trained on some domains involved in our data).
+We further discuss the evaluation results of these experiments.